 - Dependence on a substance can create anger and resentment in itself

-- The resulting problems from increased drinking or drug use like DUIs, relationship turmoil, financial stress, work conflicts, or job loss can create a deep-seated anger, especially if many of these types of events occur at once
+- The resulting problems from increased drinking or drug use like DUIs, relationship turmoil, financial stress, work conflicts, or job loss can create deep-seated anger, especially if any of these types of events occur at once

 Perhaps the most alarming part of the anger and addiction relationship is that many don’t even realize they have an underlying anger issue; it tends to be written off as only a symptom of their substance abuse, and assume that once they’re sober, their anger will fade away.
 For some, like those with only mild anger issues, that might be the case.
 But for those with a true anger disorder, it isn’t that simple.
 To truly heal your body, mind, and spirit in recovery, you must address your anger as a separate — and equally important — issue.

 Taking Charge: Handling Anger in Healthy, Sober Ways

 Just as no one’s path to addiction recovery is exactly the same, overcoming anger in sobriety looks different for everyone.
 Whether you choose one coping mechanism or a combination of many, don’t be afraid to try something new.
 Remember: old patterns are what created your issues, so break free of them now that you’re sober.